 The Felx, or Feline-X, were originally designed from predatory animals from Earth, including lions, tigers, panthers, and others.
 Different species were originally created to take advantage of the various feline race’s ability to operate in their natural environments, such as jungle, woods, and savanna.
 These gene-spliced and grown in clone vats species were originally designated as Feline-L, Feline-T, Feline-P, and so on.
 It was only generations later, after decades of cross-breeding, that the Feline-X designation came into being, and years after that before the race began calling themselves “Felx”.

 Felx are human-sized, furred, whiskered, and have a tail like their feline counterparts.
 They possess clawed hands and feet, giving them a natural weapon better than fists, but they can choose not to use claws, if desired.
 Coloration can be any that range through the Terran feline species.
 Felx wear clothing similar to humans.
-Those serving in the Imperial military wear the uniform issued by the respective military branch, with the main difference from humans being allowance for their tails.
+Those serving in the Union military wear the uniform issued by the respective military branch, with the main difference from humans being allowance for their tails.
 Outside the need to comport to a cultural need, Felx clothing can vary from human norms to much less, depending on the individual.

 Of course, being an offshoot from Terran species, they are most at home at 1.0 G, and they can exist in any temperature extreme as humans, although extremely warm climates can fatigue them rapidly.
 They see well in dim lighting, but standard illumination does not bother them.

 Felx are amazingly Quick, and are naturally predisposed to climbing, jumping, and the like.
 They can see and hear better than humans, and have their tails for improved balance.
 They can be excellent tracker and survivalists, but are equally skilled at operating in urban environments when needed.
 Their increased cranial capacity make them as good as anyone at technological pursuits as well.